apache/openwhisk/README.md

 ### Quick Start

-The easiest way to start using OpenWhisk is to install the "Standalone Controller".
+The easiest way to start using OpenWhisk is to install the "Standalone" OpenWhisk stack.
 This is a full-featured OpenWhisk stack running as a Java process for convenience.
 Serverless functions run within Docker containers.
-Please refer to [Docker's installation instructions](https://docs.docker.com/install/) to configure your system to use Docker.
+You will need [Docker](https://docs.docker.com/install), [Java](https://java.com/en/download/help/download_options.xml) and [Node.js](https://nodejs.org) available on your machine.

+To get started:
 ```
 git clone https://github.com/apache/openwhisk.git
 cd openwhisk
 ./gradlew core:standalone:bootRun
 ```

-- When the standalone controller is up, it will open your browser to a functions Playground, typically served from http://localhost:3232.
+- When the OpenWhisk stack is up, it will open your browser to a functions Playground, typically served from http://localhost:3232.
 The Playground allows you create and run functions directly from your browser.

 - To make use of all OpenWhisk features, you will need the OpenWhisk command line tool called `wsk` which you can download from https://s.apache.org/openwhisk-cli-download.
 Please refer to the [CLI configuration](./docs/cli.md) for additional details.
-Typically you configure the CLI for the Standalone Controller as follows:
+Typically you configure the CLI for Standalone OpenWhisk as follows:
 ```
 wsk property set \
   --apihost 'http://localhost:3233' \
   --auth '23bc46b1-71f6-4ed5-8c54-816aa4f8c502:123zO3xZCLrMN6v2BKK1dXYFpXlPkccOFqm12CdAsMgRU4VrNZ9lyGVCGuMDGIwP'
 ```

-- The Standalone Controller can be configured to deploy additional capabilities when that is desirable.
+- Standalone OpenWhisk can be configured to deploy additional capabilities when that is desirable.
 Additional resources are available [here](./core/standalone/README.md).

 ### Deploy to Kubernetes

-Another path to quickly starting to use OpenWhisk is to install it on a Kubernetes cluster.
-On a Mac, you can use the Kubernetes support built into Docker 18.06 (or higher).
-You can also deploy OpenWhisk on Minikube, on a managed Kubernetes cluster provisioned from a public cloud provider, or on a Kubernetes cluster you manage yourself.
-To get started,
+OpenWhisk can also be installed on a Kubernetes cluster.
+You can use a managed Kubernetes cluster provisioned from a public cloud provider (e.g., AKS, EKS, IKS, GKE), or cluster you manage yourself.
+Additionally for local development, OpenWhisk is compatible with Minikube, and Kubernetes for Mac using the support built into Docker 18.06 (or higher).

+To get started:

 ```
 git clone https://github.com/apache/openwhisk-deploy-kube.git